LL.M. and S.J.D. Admissions

 Letters of recommendation:

-At least one (1) letter of recommendation is required; two (2) letters are required for applicants to the LL.M. in Environmental and Land Use Law.
-UF Law will accept up to four (4) letters.
+At least two (2) letters of recommendation are required.
+The LL.M. in Environmental and Land Use Law will accept up to three (3) letters.
 Letters should address your academic, professional and/or personal background and aptitude for graduate-level legal study.
 To the extent practical, letters of recommendation should be submitted via LSAC.

 Please upload the required personal statement and resume/CV, as well as any character & fitness explanations and using the Flex App’s upload feature.
 Any additional documents should be attached using the “optional addendum” link(s).